 To add insult to injury, with these “free beats,” (unless otherwise stated by the producer) you are not authorized to use them commercially.
 That includes uploading your song to streaming services.
 If you decided to YOLO it and post a “free” or illegally downloaded beat to such a service, be prepared for the potential repercussions.
 If the song gains any traction, expect the producer to come in hot.
 Your song could get taken down and the penalty for copyright infringement is hefty:

 “In the United States, statutory damages are set out in 17 U.S.C. § 504 of the U.S.Code.
-The basic level of damages is between $750 and $30,000 per work, at the discretion of the court.
-Plaintiffs who can show willful infringement may be entitled to damages up to $150,000 per work.”
+At the discretion of the court, the damages that are on a basic level is between $750 and $30,000 per work, at the discretion of the court.
+Plaintiffs who are able to indicate can show willful infringement might be entitled to damages up to $150,000 per work.”

 Thus, at the end of the day, if you’re feeling a beat, it’s better to be safe than sorry.
 Purchase a lease from the producer.
 You get to post the beat wherever you like without a worry, and the producer gets compensated for his/her hard work.
 The relationship with the producer gets off on the right foot and that opens the door to further collaborations in the future.